kashika13/predictive_analysis_api/README.md

 4. Add a key-value pair:
    - **Key**: `file`
    - **Value**: Upload a `.csv` file from your system.
-       - Get the csv file from notebook->datset->predictive_maintenance.csv
+       - Get the csv file from notebook->dataset->predictive_maintenance.csv
+       - You can upload your own csv file but make sure that column names and their types remains same as of above dataset.
 5. Click the **Send** button.

 #### Expected Response: